XanderID/carbon-now-Scraper/README.md

 # carbon-now-scraper
 Create a beautiful image with some Highlight With Your Codes

+## What's News?
+- Now With Promise so you can check If the file has finished downloading!

 ## Argument
 To use the carbon-now-scraper, 2 arguments and 1 optional are needed.
 Argument | Type | Needed | Description